 C- to C+ (50-59%): Much of the relevant information and skills mostly accurately deployed.
 Adequate grasp of theoretical/conceptual/practical elements.
 Fair integration of theory/practice/information in the pursuit of the assessed work's objectives.
 Some evidence of the use of creative and reflective skills.

-Exemplify how markets price financial products, such as, bonds and stocks.
+Explain how markets price financial products, such as, bonds, stocks and the exchange rate.

 Strategaeth addysgu a dysgu